Chapter 28 : 27- A Choice of War

 “But how did you know to come to Nurmengard?
 And how did you get here?”
 Harry asked.

 “Phillipa.”
 Dawlish replied simply.
-“Gawain told her we were making a comeback and when you went running off, she contacted us and told the Department of Magical Transpotation we’d be taking a Portkey to Norway.
+“Gawain told her Kaman’s Militia were making a comeback, albeit under new management, and when you went running off she contacted us and told the Department of Magical Transportation we’d be taking a Portkey to Norway.
 She messaged Ron too but she knew you’d need as much help as possible.
 When we arrived, Gawain found your broken mirror and recognised it.
 We heard your voice coming from the pieces and when we heard Akrahn foolishly announcing where you were, we came running.
 It’s just lucky Tyrus had been to Hasvik before.”

 “Where is Akrahn now?”
 Harry asked, remembering that Dawlish had picked him up.